Berlin Palace: History up to 1871

 In 1699, the Elector Frederick III of Brandenburg (who took the title King in Prussia in 1701, becoming Frederick I), appointed the architect Andreas Schlüter to execute a "second plan" in the Italian manner.
 Schlüter's first design probably dates from 1702; he planned to rebuild the palace in the Protestant Baroque style.
 His overall concept in the shape of a regular cube enclosing a magnificently ornamented courtyard was retained by all the building directors who succeeded him.
 In 1706, Schlüter was replaced by Johann Friedrich Eosander von Göthe, who designed the western extension of the palace, doubling its size.
 In all essentials, Schlüter's balanced, rhythmic composition of the façades was retained, but Göthe moved the main entrance to the new west wing.

-Berliner Schloss was the original location for the Amber Room, but Peter the Great of Russia admired it during a visit and in 1716 Frederick William I presented the room to Peter as a gift.

-Frederick William I, who became king in 1713, was interested mainly in building up Prussia as a military power, and dismissed most of the craftsmen working on the Stadtschloss.
+Frederick William I, who became king in 1713, was interested mainly in building up Prussia as a military power, and dismissed most of the craftsmen working on the palace.
 As a result, Göthe's plan was only partly carried out.
+The palace was namely the original location for the Amber Room in the Catherine Palace of Tsarskoye Selo near Saint Petersburg, but Peter the Great of Russia admired it during a visit, and in 1716 Frederick William I presented the room to Peter as a gift.
 Nevertheless, the exterior of the palace had come close to its final form by the mid-18th century.
+Interior decoration continued, engaging the talents of Georg Wenzeslaus von Knobelsdorff, Carl von Gontard and many others.
 The final stage was the erection of the dome in 1845, during the reign of Frederick William IV.
 The dome was built by Friedrich August Stüler after a design by Karl Friedrich Schinkel.
-Subsequent major works were limited to the interior, engaging the talents of Georg Wenzeslaus von Knobelsdorff, Carl von Gontard and many others.

-The Stadtschloss was itself the epicenter of the Revolution of 1848 in Prussia.
+The palace was itself the epicenter of the Revolution of 1848 in Prussia.
 Huge crowds gathered outside the palace to present an "address to the king" containing their demands for a constitution, liberal reform and German unification.
-Frederick William emerged from the palace to accept their demands.
-On 18 March, a large demonstration outside the Stadtschloss led to bloodshed and the outbreak of street fighting.
+Frederick William IV emerged from the palace to accept their demands.
+On 18 March, a large demonstration outside the palace led to bloodshed and the outbreak of street fighting.
 Frederick William later reneged on his promises and reimposed an autocratic regime.
-From that time onwards, many Berliners and other Germans came to see the Stadtschloss as a symbol of oppression and "Prussian militarism".
+From that time onwards, many Berliners and other Germans came to see the palace as a symbol of oppression and "Prussian militarism".